pea1bee/hotstar-ipl-ad-mute/README.md

 4. **During the IPL livestream**, look for the console log `Ad detected:` followed by the `adName`.
 5. Add full or unique parts ad identifiers you want to mute to the `targetAdIds` array in `background.js`

-Alternatively, you can also Open your browser dev tools and look for URLs that begin with `https://bifrost-api.hotstar.com/v1/events/track/ct_impression` in the **Network tab** during a live sport stream and get the ad identifier from the `adName` query parameter.
+Alternatively, you can also open your browser dev tools and look for URLs that begin with `https://bifrost-api.hotstar.com/v1/events/track/ct_impression` in the **Network tab** during a live sport stream and get the ad identifier from the `adName` query parameter.

 ---

 ## Caveats
 - Sometimes when greedy broadcasters think they can sneak in one more ad but the next over is just about to begin so they have to abruptly cut short the ad, this may cause a few seconds of muted live action
-- This extension may break if Hotstar change their current ad tracking URLs or change the format or keywords used in their ad identifiers
+- This extension may break if Hotstar change their current tracking pixel URLs or change the format or keywords used in their ad identifiers

 ## License